RupertLinacre/maths_vs_monsters/plan.md

    - Use `'pixel'` texture with `setTint()` and `setDisplaySize(48, 48)`
    - Towers are static bodies (don't move)
 2. Add properties: `difficulty`, `lane`, `slotIndex`, `isActive`
+3. Add Phaser Text object as child to display maths problem on tower
-3. In GameScene, place one tower in slot position
+4. In GameScene, place one tower in slot position

-**Verify**: Coloured square visible at a tower slot (will look like circle with sprites later)
+**Verify**: Coloured square visible at a tower slot with problem text (e.g., "3+2") displayed on it

 ---